golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 #### Task preparation

-The following section describes steps necessary to prepare and create a Wasm task on Golem.
+The following section describes steps necessary to prepare and create a gWASM task on Golem.

 #### Program compilation